Solution | Distribution Spatial Footprint#

 webapp_zone |

-Although this solution already contains high value visualizations in the pre-built dashboards, the geospatial analytic capabilities are taken further by enabling you to conduct your own visual analysis using a pre-built WebApp for spatial analysis.
-The webapp has several fields that can be used to impact the real-time map visualization.
-Please note, at this time the WebApp does not save your previous searches and will restore to its default empty state each time you re-load it.
+The webapp has several fields that you can use to impact the real-time map visualization.
+Please note, at this time the webapp doesn’t save your previous searches and will restore to its default empty state each time you reload it.

 To begin, select the isochrones you would like to focus on from the full list of computed isochrones.
-The icon will change to reflect the transportation mode you previously selected in the Dataiku Application.
+The icon will change to reflect the transportation mode you previously selected in the Project Setup.

-Within the Network Analysis section you can either individually add locations from your full list OR apply filters based on your location data (e.g. city, shop type, etc.).
+Within the Network Analysis section you can either individually add locations from your full list OR apply filters based on your location data (for example city, shop type, etc.).

-More information about a location can be displayed by clicking on the location pin
+You can display more information about a location by clicking on the location pin.

-When displaying locations based on filter, clicking on the location pin will also allow you to unselect a specific location (i.e. remove it from displaying on the map) or focus on a specific location (i.e. remove all other locations from the map).
+When displaying locations based on filter, clicking on the location pin will also allow you to deselect a specific location (that is, remove it from displaying on the map) or focus on a specific location (that is, remove all other locations from the map).
 This will push you into the From Location selection option.
 Switching back to From Filters will add all unselected locations back to the map

 Similarly, clicking on an area within an isochrone will display a card with the isochrone information

-The Comparitive Network Analysis section is turned on/off by clicking the slider button.
+You can turn the Comparative Network Analysis section on or off by clicking the slider button.
 Here you can add locations for comparison using the same fields as in the network analysis section.

-Doing so has many benefits including identifying isochrone canibilization between points of sale or identifying strategic distribution points to support all your points of sale.
+Doing so has many benefits including identifying isochrone cannibalization between points of sale or identifying strategic distribution points to support all your points of sale.

-Lastly, if customer data was provided, Customer Analysis can be turned on with the slider button.
-Customers cannot be added individually but can populate the map using filters based off of customer information in your customer dataset.
+Lastly, if you provided customer data, you can turn on Customer Analysis with the slider button.
+You can’t add customers individually, but you can populate the map using filters based off of customer information in your customer dataset.

-Only customers contained in the isochrones of a location will display on the map so a location must be selected.
+Only customers contained in the isochrones of a location will display on the map so you must select a location.

-Customer detail will increase by zooming and individual customer points can be clicked on to display the full card of customer information.
+Customer detail will increase by zooming, and you can click on individual customer points to display the full card of customer information.

-The sample size can be independently increased/decreased and the value you select will be a random sample of customers per location (e.g. sample size of 100 when 2 locations are displayed will result in 200 customers being displayed on the map)
+The sample size can be independently increased/decreased, and the value you select will be a random sample of customers per location.
+For example, a sample size of 100 when two locations are displayed will result in 200 customers displayed on the map.